Collection: Apple Trees

 Which apple tree?

 Apple trees do best in a sunny sheltered spot, but will tolerate partial shade.
 Plant yours in an accessible place for picking, and water it regularly until it gets established.
-Trees that are not self fertile need another apple tree from the right pollination group to help them produce fruit.
-If you live in a populated area it’s very unlikely you’ll have any problems.
-However if you are in an isolated area, go for a self fertile variety like Scrumptious - and if you have the space, two apple trees grown close together (of different varieties) will crop more heavily.
+Trees that are not self-fertile need another apple tree from the right pollination group to help them produce fruit.
+If you live in a populated area, it’s very unlikely you’ll have any problems.
+However, if you are in an isolated area, go for a self-fertile variety.

 Using your apples